 - Drafting instruments such as a declaration and bylaws to create a community association

 - Collection services of past due assessments and fees

 - Statutory sales

 On behalf of boards, we also initiate litigation against tenants or unit owners and third parties such as contractors.
 Additionally, we defend boards when claims are brought against the Community Association.
 We prepare, negotiate and review contracts, commercial leases and license agreements.

 A common issue that is prevalent in Community Associations is what to do if the unit owner is not paying rent or common expenses.
-Whether you need assistance to collect unpaid assessments, eviction or statutory sale services, the attorneys at Smith-Weiss Shepard & Spony, P.C. can help.
+Whether you need assistance to collect unpaid assessments, eviction or statutory sale services, the attorneys at Smith-Weiss Shepard & Kanakis, P.C. can help.
 Strict compliance of the relevant statutes are absolutely necessary to be successful in collection and/or eviction.
 Any error or omission, even if inadvertent, can result in your case being dismissed.
 The process of eviction and the resulting statutory sale to satisfy unpaid rent and protect the Community Associations from financial losses can seem daunting, but our experienced team can simplify the process.

-Smith-Weiss Shepard & Spony, P.C. offers a full suite of legal services to Community Associations.
+Smith-Weiss Shepard & Kanakis, P.C. offers a full suite of legal services to Community Associations.
 This is why as part of our general counsel representation, we frequently attend Board and cooperative meetings.
-Advising Boards on the intricacies of unit owners’ rights and responsibilities is of vital importance to Smith-Weiss Shepard & Spony, P.C. and we want to ensure our clients, and their managing agents, are well advised as issues arise.
+Advising Boards on the intricacies of unit owners’ rights and responsibilities is of vital importance to Smith-Weiss Shepard & Kanakis, P.C. and we want to ensure our clients, and their managing agents, are well advised as issues arise.